 But of course that’s not all.
 The Rua Rasada Hotel has a luxurious swimming pool, that would be a perfect place to while away the day under sunny clear skies.
 They also have an in-house Spa.
 The Petra Spa offers everything from luxury body scrubs to Traditional Thai Massage.
 And if you feel like exploring the neighborhood, just down the street is a shopping center and a night market.
 If you care to venture further, the hotel’s front desk can arraign transportation to check out the Peninsular Botanic Garden or the adorable Katang Train Station.
 Either way, there is lots to do in Trang and Rua Rasada Hotel is the perfect luxury basecamp, and hopefully you’ll have plenty of clear blue skies.
 You can check rates and availability HERE

-I was an invited guest of Rua Rasada Hotel, but my opinions are my own.
+*I was an invited guest of Rua Rasada Hotel, but my opinions are my own.
 I loved this hotel so much that I stayed an extra non-hosted ‘hazy’ day.
-Their rack rate starts at 6,000 baht, but they do run special rate promos so be sure and check out their on line booking.

 Rua Rasada Hotel